frank26080115/Bones-3D-Printer/other_pages/externalmosfet.md

 ## Opto-Isolation

-If you've shopped around for an external MOSFET online, you might've noticed they often mention optoisolation or optocouplers.
+If you've shopped around for an external MOSFET online, you might've noticed they often mention optoisolation or optocouplers [(Wikipedia article)](https://en.wikipedia.org/wiki/Opto-isolator).

 ![](../images/lessonexternalmosfet/optocouplersymbol.png)

 These devices are literally a LED with a transistor next to the LED.
 Did you know that all diodes and transistors are also kind of microscopic solar panels?
 When photons hits the silicon juntions of a diode or transistor, there's some electrons that gets ejected from the silicon atoms.
 So if you light up a LED beside this microscopic transistor, you get a transistor that's activated by light instead of electricity.

-Optocouplers are used for isolation between circuits that are at different voltages, they don't even need to share the same ground reference.
+Optocouplers are used for isolation between circuits that are at different voltages, different voltage references, and over long distances.
 Electricity can't travel between the LED and the transistor inside, only light can cross that gap.
 This allows one side to be operating at a much different voltage without affecting the other side, even when components starts to fail.
 For the external MOSFETs that 3D printers use, it allows people to use vastly higher voltages, like maybe a 48 volt power supply just for the heated bed, while still running the stepper motors with 12 volts.

 Another thing is that the signal to the LED needs to be strong, and that actually means it's almost completely immune to noise.
+This makes it easy to use a long wire to control something.

 If we wanted to add one to our circuit, it would look like this: